Emmanuel Rivera Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

+- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.

-- The Guardians' 3.84 team ERA ranks seventh across all league pitching staffs.
+- The Guardians have the eighth-ranked team ERA across all MLB pitching staffs (3.90).

-- Guardians pitchers combine to give up 69 home runs (one per game), the fifth-fewest in the league.
+- The Guardians surrender the 10th-fewest home runs in baseball (73 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.